“I Don’t Understand Grammar” is part nine in a ten-part series devoted to English grammar teaching. You may want to start with part one.

 For teachers who found grammar easy and perhaps studied it from first grade on, I hope that you can contribute to our online colleagues understanding of grammar.
 Teaching grammar can be so much more than what is wrong with language or student writing!

-UPDATE: In 2018, Callisto Media hired me to write The English Grammar Workbook for Grades 6, 7, and 8, and my appreciation of grammar grew.
+UPDATE: Since writing this post, I wrote a book!
+Callisto Media hired me to write The English Grammar Workbook for Grades 6, 7, and 8, and my appreciation of grammar grew.
 I grew as a grammar teacher and writer from working with a team of editors and researchers.
 My Facebook group is still alive, and we would love to collaborate with you.

 Ready for the final part of this grammar series?
 The Perfect Grammar Curriculum is next.